maksuturva/magento_payment_module/README.md

 to return selected sub-method code (eg. maksuturva_fi50 instead of just maksuturva).
 The patch handles the use-case when user goes back on checkout steps, otherwise the selected sub-method would stay selected.
 This assumes all methods are split off from default selection.
 If this is not the case, the patch needs modification to filter the codes split off.

+### Payment method specific discounts

+When using payment method preselection, method specific discount can be configured in shopping cart rules of Magento admin.
+Discount from the method is visible on frontend when choosing Maksuturva payment method.

 ## Contribution guidelines